Code-Institute-Submissions/exotics_ecosse/README.md

 * Thank you page has a form which lists all transaction details on left and a success toast opens on right.
 * Vehicle management page for owners only allows submission of vehicle details and gives access to edit and delete.

+## Features to implement in future
+* Functionality for owners to specify available dates
+* A Merchandise store for Exotics Ecosse brand.
+Shirts, t-shirts, hats, keyrings, flasks etc.

 ## Technologies Used
 * HTML the standard markup language
 * CSS to style html